Simsso/NIPS-2018-Adversarial-Vision-Challenge/README.md

 ![vq_layer class diagram](https://user-images.githubusercontent.com/6556307/48197469-1c857100-e356-11e8-9469-2451c8e38654.png)
 _Fig.: Class diagram of the module `vq_layer`.
 It shows the test classes which inherit from `TFTestCase`.
 Each class is responsible for testing a specific aspect for which it implements a plurality of test cases (methods)._

-### ResNet Base
+### NIPS Defense

-The `resnet_base` module contains our approaches to developing a more robust classifier for the Tiny ImageNet dataset.
-The documentation can be found [in the README file](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/blob/master/resnet-base/README.md).
+The `nips_defense` module contains our approaches to developing a more robust classifier for the Tiny ImageNet dataset.
+The documentation can be found [in the README file](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/blob/master/nips-defense/README.md).

 Our basic idea was to be able to try out new things by inheriting from some `Model` class and overriding its graph construction method.
 The new method would then contain some special features that we want to test.
 This idea is reflected in the class diagram below.